nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **API** :
 [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)

-1. `LogicManager` generates a map of command words to `Parser`s from `CommandWordEnum` and a list of the current aliases from `Model`.
+1. `LogicManager` gets a list of the current user-defined aliases from the `Model`.
+1. `LogicManager` uses the list of aliases together with information from `CommandWordEnum` to generate a map of strings (representing all the possible strings that a user may use to call a command) to `Parser`s.
-1. `LogicManager` passes this map to `ResiRegParser`, which parses the user command.
+1. `LogicManager` passes the user input and this map to `ResiRegParser`, which parses the user command.
 1. This results in a `Command` object which is executed by the `LogicManager`.
 1. The command execution can affect the `Model` (e.g. adding a person).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.